Austonmoos/Portfolio-resubmit/README.md

 ## Setup/Installation Requirements

+* Setup/Installation Requirements
+* Clone this repository on your desktop
-* click on link at the top of the README.md
+* Navigate to the top level of the directory
+* Look for index.html and open it in your web browser

 ## Known Bugs

-* No discovered Bugs as of yet.
+* Picture sometimes will not load
+* slow load time

 ## License